carlosedp/zio-temporal-hello/Readme.md

 ## Organization

-The app currently have a single project called [`hello`](./hello/src/) where both the client and worker code is hosted.
+The app have a two projects, one called [`worker`](./worker/src/) which is the worker that attaches and polls the Temporal queue and a project called [`client`](./client/src/) that generates the calls to the Temporal workflows.

-Since the workflows can be shared between client and worker which could be split in the future, it's code is in the  [`shared`](./shared/src/) directory.
+Since the workflows and activities are shared between client and worker, it's code is in the  [`shared`](./shared/src/) directory.

 The app uses `zio-http` to publish Prometheus metrics from `zio-metrics` library.